davidfekke/fek.io/src/blog/2019-03-24/index.md

 ### I recently moved my Website to a new static site generator called Gatsby JS

 [Gatsby JS](https://gatsbyjs.org) is a site generator based on the [React](https://reactjs.org/) framework.
 I have been using [Jekyll](https://jekyllrb.com) for the last couple of years, but I have had real problems with some of the Ruby system not installing ruby gems properly.
 Another thing that is nice about Jekyll is that itis natively supported on Github pages.
-All you have to do with any github probject is make sure your jekyll site is checked into the ghpages branch, and Github will auto-publish your site everytime you check into that branch.
+All you have to do with any github probject is make sure your jekyll site is checked into the gh-pages branch, and Github will auto-publish your site everytime you check into that branch.

 I help run a user group on Node.js called [JaxNode](https://www.jaxnode.com) here in Jacksonville, Fl.
 Since we are heavily node focused, I decided to use one of the many site generators available on Node.
 There are many including [Hugo](https://gohugo.io/), [Hexo](https://hexo.io) and [Metalsmith](https://www.metalsmith.io).
 I opted to go with [Gatsby JS](https://gatsbyjs.org).